SEAN: Sometimes publishers surprise you.

 Viz has, in a digital debut, the first seven volumes of Banana Fish, a somewhat obscure old shoujo series that I’m sure the rest of Manga Bookshelf has never heard of.

-MELINDA: What kind of title is that?
+MJ: What kind of title is that?
 “Banana Fish.”
 Huh.
 Though, okay, I wish we were getting a deluxe print reissue instead.